Emzeelion999/PulsarDAO-Contract/scripts/deployment/README.md

 Once the DAO is successfully deployed, modify [`deployment_config`](deployment_config.py) so that `ARAGON_AGENT` points to the [Aragon Ownership Agent](https://github.com/aragon/aragon-apps/blob/master/apps/agent/contracts/Agent.sol) deployment.

-Deploy subgraphs for Curve Voting App and VotingEscrow
+Deploy subgraphs for Pulsar Voting App and VotingEscrow

-### 4. Transferring Ownership of Curve DAO to Aragon
+### 4. Transferring Ownership of PulsarDAO to Aragon

 1. Verify [`transfer_dao_ownership`](transfer_dao_ownership) by testing it on a forked mainnet: